rixx/cutebit-content/content/conferences/djangoconeu17-05.md

 ### Routing

 Route all requests to an endpoint to one function, but then split up according to e.g. request type.
-This allows us to inspect the code and use docstrings of *two* methods for documentation.
+This allows us to inspect the code and use doc strings of *two* methods for documentation.

 ### Change the interface